Montana: Economy

 In the 1980s the absence of a sales tax became economically deleterious to communities bound to the state's tourism industry, as the revenue from income and property taxes provided by residents was grossly insignificant in regards to paying for the impact of non-residential travel—especially road repair.
 In 1985, the Montana Legislature passed a law allowing towns with fewer than 5,500 residents and unincorporated communities with fewer than 2,500 to levy a resort tax if more than half the community's income came from tourism.
 The resort tax is a sales tax that applies to hotels, motels and other lodging and camping facilities; restaurants, fast-food stores, and other food service establishments; taverns, bars, night clubs, lounges, or other public establishments that serve alcohol; as well as destination ski resorts or other destination recreational facilities.

 It also applies to "luxuries"- defined by law as any item normally sold to the public or to transient visitors or tourists that does not include food purchased unprepared or unserved, medicine, medical supplies and services, appliances, hardware supplies and tools, or any necessities of life.
 Approximately 12.2 million non-residents visited Montana in 2018, and the population was estimated to be 1.06 million.
 This extremely disproportionate ratio of residents paying taxes vs. non-residents using state-funded services and infrastructure makes Montana's resort tax crucial in order to safely maintain heavily used roads and highways, as well as protect and preserve state parks.

-As of November 2024, the state's unemployment rate is 3.2%.
-The lowest rate was 2.5% in March 2023 and the highest was 12.0% in April 2020.
+As of August 2025, the state's unemployment rate is 2.9%.
+The lowest historical rate was 2.4% in February 2023, and the highest was 11.9% in April 2020 during the early COVID-19 pandemic in the United States.